silverbulletmd/silverbullet/website/Silver Bullet.md

-Silver Bullet is an extensible, [open source](https://github.com/silverbulletmd/silverbullet), **personal knowledge management** application.
-Indeed, fundamentally that’s fancy talk for “a note-taking app with links.”
+Silver Bullet is an extensible, [open source](https://github.com/silverbulletmd/silverbullet), **personal knowledge management** system.
+Indeed, that’s fancy talk for “a note-taking app with links.”
 However, Silver Bullet goes a bit beyond just that.

-You thought there was no such thing as a [silver bullet](https://en.wikipedia.org/wiki/Silver_bullet).
-You were wrong.
+You’ve been told there is _no such thing_ as a [silver bullet](https://en.wikipedia.org/wiki/Silver_bullet).
+You were told wrong.

-Let’s have a look at some of its features.
+Let’s have a look at some of Silver Bullet’s features.

 ## Features
 * Runs in any modern browser (including on mobile) and is installable as a [PWA](https://web.dev/progressive-web-apps/).